sandialabs/faodel/examples/kelpie/README.md

 This minimal program just uses bootstrap to start kelpie and then stop it.
 This is mostly to just verify kelpie built and can start stop.

-using-webhook
+using-whookie
 -------------
-This example walks a user through Kelpie's webhook interface.
-After starting up, it prompts the user to look at different parts of webhook in a browser as it inserts new objects.
+This example walks a user through Kelpie's whookie interface.
+After starting up, it prompts the user to look at different parts of whookie in a browser as it inserts new objects.

 local-pool-basics